-What is Finance?
-Definition & Types of Finance
+What Is Finance?
+Definition and Types of Finance

-You cannot run your business effectively without knowing how finance works and having a money plan.
-Understanding money management helps small companies coordinate financing activities, avoid bankruptcy, limit risks, and get the most returns on different investments.
+You can’t run your business effectively without knowing how finance works and having a plan for how you’ll spend the money you earn.
+Understanding money management helps small businesses coordinate financing activities, avoid bankruptcy, limit risks, and get the best possible returns on different investments.

 Finance is a broad subject, and it can get overwhelming along the way.
 To help you grasp the basics, we’ve covered essential information you need to know about how finance works for small businesses.

 What Is Finance?

 Finance is simply how an individual or an organization manages its financial resources.
 It can include borrowing, investing, lending, budgeting, saving, spending, and forecasting.

 While people tend to think of finance in terms of money, finance is about more than cash.
 While money is a legal tender used for many financial transactions, finance refers to asset allocation and management of monetary resources.

 Finance cuts across multiple activities and departments, including developing a cash flow forecast for your business, keeping money in a high-interest savings account, and creating budgets and financial models.